 1. Cottage Cheese Is a Low-Fat Protein Source

-Since it’s also low in fat, by including cottage cheese in your diet, you can get enough protein without impacting your body composition.
+Since it’s also low in fat, by including cottage cheese in your diet, you can get enough protein without ingesting too many calories that can impact your body composition.

-For a lean physique like most bodybuilders are looking for, research shows that we want to aim for 5g of protein for every 1g of fat.
+For a lean physique like most bodybuilders are looking for, research shows that you want to aim for 5g of protein for every 1g of fat.

 Cottage cheese is also particularly beneficial for vegetarians as most other high-quality protein sources are meat.

-Many snacks like nachos or granola bars are high in calories causing you to eat more than what would result in successful weight loss.
+Many snacks like nachos or granola bars are high in calories, causing you to eat more than what would result in successful weight loss.

 3. Cottage Cheese Is Easy To Consume

-Cottage cheese is also great when bulking and you are already consuming large amounts of meat.
-My bodybuilding clients that are bulking often tell me they start to lose their desire for meat and don’t enjoy it.
+Cottage cheese is also great when bulking and is a meat substitute.
+My bodybuilding clients who are bulking often tell me they start to lose their desire for meat and don’t enjoy it.

-3 Cons of Eating Cottage Cheese For Bodybuilding
+Cons of Eating Cottage Cheese

 1. Cottage Cheese Has Lactose